Old funding methods considered for new Idaho road projects

 BOISE - Idaho lawmakers are gearing up to spend the final few weeks of the legislative session focused on transportation funding possibilities, including a key tool the Legislature hasn't leveraged since 2005.

-Last week, Sen. Bert Brackett, a Republican from Rogerson, introduced legislation to allow the state to borrow $300 million in bonds for road projects and repay it with future federal highway payments.
+Last week, Sen. Bert Brackett, a Republican from Rogerson and chairman of the Senate Transportation Committee, introduced two pieces of legislation to allow the state to borrow $300 million in bonds for road projects and repay it with future federal-aid highway payments.
+Both bills will likely be heard in the Senate Transportation Committee on Thursday.

 Many states use these bonds to fund transportation projects due to a lack of available cash to pay for the entire project upfront.